Inspiring Doctrinal Innovation (IDI)

 Submission Guidelines

-- Provide a brief biographical statement.
-In addition to your Word attachment please include a brief biographical statement (e.g. “Maj Jones is a an air mobility pilot and currently a student at ACSC.”).
-Please also provide links to your X (formerly Twitter) handle and your LinkedIn profile, if applicable.
+• In addition to your Word attachment please include a brief biographical statement (e.g. “Maj Jones is an air mobility pilot and currently a student at ACSC.”).
+Include your current commander’s name, unit, and email address.
+Please also provide links to your Twitter handle and your LinkedIn profile, if applicable.

-- Provide a brief biographical statement.
-In addition to your Word attachment please include a brief biographical statement (e.g. “Maj Jones is a an air mobility pilot and currently a student at ACSC.”).
-Please also provide links to your X (formerly Twitter) handle and your LinkedIn profile, if applicable.
+• In addition to your Word attachment please include a brief biographical statement (e.g. “Maj Jones is an air mobility pilot and currently a student at ACSC.”).
+Include your current commander’s name, unit, and email address.
+Please also provide links to your Twitter handle and your LinkedIn profile, if applicable.

 The Prizes